TCHeaven/Aphididae/Saturation_curve.md

 rm -r $SRR
 done
 ```
+Singh raw data has subsequently been deleted from the HPC save space as it is backed up with NCBI.

 ```bash
 for sample in $(cat snp_calling/Myzus/persicae/biello/PCA_file_host.csv | grep -v '#' | cut -d ',' -f2); do